 Important: Credit card payments become eligible for refund 30 days after the date of payment.
 Contact our office if a credit balance appears on your MyUW tuition account.

 Flywire is a trusted university partner that specializes in processing international tuition payments.
 Operating in 220 countries and territories, Flywire cooperates with international banks to offer payment solutions for students at U.S. universities.

 The University of Washington has partnered with Western Union Business Solutions to facilitate wire transfer payments from a non-U.S. bank account.
 This payment option allows you to pay your student account balance in a number of currencies, provides a secure way of initiating payments electronically and incorporates pertinent student information to ensure timely crediting of the payment to the student’s bill.

-If would like to pay by wire transfer please contact email@example.com to obtain the banking information.
+If you would like to pay by wire transfer please contact firstname.lastname@example.org to obtain the banking information.
 Please ensure that you include the UW student’s full name, student number, and invoice (if applicable) in the wire.
 For International students and sponsors, we recommend FlyWire or Western Union as a more reliable method to make your payment.